-- 1. All sections of the Certificate Policy and Certification Practice Statement can be modified by informing the stakeholders of the principal upcoming changes 30 days before their entry into force. - 2.
-Sections that the Population Register Centre does not deem to have significant effect on certificate holders and relying parties may be modified with communication 14 days before the modifications enter into force.
+- 1. After 18 December 2015, all sections of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
+Further, after 18 December 2015, sections that the Population Register Centre does not deem to have significant effect on certificate holders and relying parties may be amended by giving notification of them 14 days in advance.